nanvel/blog/pages/books.md

 - That's Not How We Do It Here!: A Story about How Organizations Rise and Fall and Can Rise Again by John Kotter and Holger Rathgeber
 - Innovation Thinking Methods by Osama A. Hashmi
 - The Startup Checklist: 25 Steps to a Scalable, High-Growth Business by David S. Rose
+- Thailand: 99 Travel Tips by The Blether

 ## In progress